High Protein Chicken Mac and Cheese

 - 2 large eggs beaten

-- 8 oz sharp cheddar cheese shredded from block
+- 8 oz gouda cheese shredded from block (or regular sharp cheddar)

 - 2 cups 2% milk I use Fairlife milk for an added protein boost